pedrotgn/pyactor/doc/tutorial.rst

 Also seen in the example, Echo has methods that receive a proxy, in this methods you can see examples of passing proxies even inside lists or dictionaries.

+Although the proxies are different, you may yet compare them directly so when using ``p1 == p2`` on two proxies, the comparison will be done on the actors that they represent and not on the proxy instance itself.
+See the basic examples on ``proxies_test.py``.

 .. _sample8:

 Sample 8 - Parallel